 "Me, personally, I was never a big power hitter," he said.
 "I just want us to play fundamentally sound, defensively and offensively.

 "It depends on the type of players we have.
-If we have big hitters,
+If we have big hitters, we're gonna let them swing away.
+We'll have to be able to adjust kinda on the fly."

 All told, Groff has taken the Falcons to six straight district tournaments and had just one losing season in his 10 springs in South Lebanon.
 He compiled a 135-81 record for a .625 winning percentage before stepping down after the team's final district playoff game in June, citing a desire to spend more time with his family as the main reason for walking away.